actualbudget/docs/docs/contributing/writing-docs.md

 * Ensuring that the image is crystal clear and directly relevant is crucial.
   Blurry or muddled images can detract from the user's understanding and confidence in the documentation.
 * Striking the right balance is key.
-Including too much information can overwhelm the reader, while including too little can leave them without the necessary context.
+Too much information can overwhelm the reader, while too little can leave them without the necessary context.
 Your judgment in this matter is crucial to the effectiveness of the documentation.
 * Avoid taking screenshots on a big screen when the browser is in full-screen mode.
   Try to make images at most 1100 pixels wide and 700 pixels long.